warlockbrawl/warlockbrawl.com/README.md

 This repository is the source code to the warlockbrawl.com website.
-It's mostly here for the team to collaborate on site content, but if you spot something feel free to submit a pull request or [open a issue](https://github.com/warlockbrawl/warlockbrawl.com/issues).
+It's mostly here for the team to collaborate on site content, but if you spot something feel free to submit a pull request or [open an issue](https://github.com/warlockbrawl/warlockbrawl.com/issues).
 A live version of the latest build can be found on http://latest.warlockbrawl.com.

 Building
 -------------------------------------